 The Rapporteur mentioned that C046 proposes to modify Figure 1 in Rec.
 ITU-T A.8 to reflect a current provision in this Recommendation.
 The Rapporteur had TSB involved to redraft the figure which has been included in the TD208R1.

+It was confirmed that the Alternative Approval Process (AAP) begins when a draft ITU-T Recommendation has "consent" (see clause 3.1 of Rec.
+ITU-T A.8).

 TD208R1 is an attempt from the Rapporteur to facilitate discussion on A.8-rev. It is proposed to consider this document as baseline for discussion during an editing session.
 The editing session will discuss the open issues that are listed in TD208R1, which includes a compilation of all proposals received at this meeting as well as the results of the previous interim RG-WM meetings.